CraigAmlin/Project_2_431/README.md

 Introduction to the Lean Programming Language
-Each piece of the project will have its own .md file Example code will be in its own Lean Project Folder (Project_2_431/LeanIntro) within the overall Project_2_431 project.
-Source Code is within the LeanIntro folder within the Lean Project Folder(Project_2_431/LeanIntro/LeanIntro)
-This file will serve as a table of contents for these files
+Each piece of the project will have its own .md file Example Code is within the LeanIntro folder within the Overall Project 2 Folder(Project_2_431/LeanIntro) This file will serve as a table of contents for these files

 File:               Contents: